LearnersGuild/guide/Play_Conditions/Frequently_Asked_Questions.md

 You can, although you need to have a Mac.
 Everyone at Learners Guild uses a Mac computer, so it will be easier for you to collaborate with your team if you are all using the same platform.

+While using Learners Guild facilities and network access, you are still bound by the same usage policy as other learners (i.e. no illegal online activities).

 **What platforms and operating systems does Learners Guild use?**

 Apple computers running the latest Mac OS.
 If you are used to a Windows or Linux environment, there will be a learning curve, but it is worth it.
 Being able to use a Mac well is a useful skill in this field.